-Starting in Ansible Tower 3.5, you can view all your inventory groups at once, or you can filter it to only display the root group(s).
+The list view displays all your inventory groups at once, or you can filter it to only display the root group(s).
 An inventory group is considered a root group if it is not a subset of another group.

-You may be able to delete a subgroup without concern for dependencies, but if you want to delete a root group, Tower will look for dependencies such as any child groups or hosts.
-If the root group you want to delete has both, a confirmation dialog displays for you to choose whether to delete the root group and all of its subgroups and hosts; or promote the subgroup(s) so they become the top-level inventory group(s), along with their host(s).
+You may be able to delete a subgroup without concern for dependencies, since the controller will look for dependencies such as any child groups or hosts.
+If any exists, a confirmation dialog displays for you to choose whether to delete the root group and all of its subgroups and hosts; or promote the subgroup(s) so they become the top-level inventory group(s), along with their host(s).